xvitaly/zswap-cli/README.md

 ## About

-Zswap-cli is a command-line tool to control [zswap](https://www.kernel.org/doc/html/latest/admin-guide/mm/zswap.html) Linux kernel module options.
+Zswap-cli is a command-line tool to control the zswap kernel module options on the fly.

 Zswap is a compressed cache for swap pages.
 It takes pages that are in the process of being swapped out to disk and tries to compress them into a RAM-based memory pool with dynamic allocation.